Do Teachers Dream of GenAI Widening Educational (In)equality? Envisioning the Future of K-12 GenAI Education from Global Teachers' Perspectives: Discussion

 At the same time, GenAI education introduces new challenges that differ from those in earlier computing education.
 Whereas traditional computer education often focused on the divide between those with and without access to devices or programming instruction \cite{sutton1991equity}, teachers in our study described how GenAI created divides based on usage patterns, cultural representation, and social norms.
 Some students treated GenAI as a shortcut rather than a tool for deeper engagement, or used it to harm peers through bullying or manipulation.
 Others encountered cultural biases embedded in GenAI outputs, such as the erasure of local languages or the reproduction of Western-centric narratives.
 These dynamics illustrate that the inequalities of GenAI education are not only about who has access, but also about how AI systems are designed and how students are guided to critically engage with them \cite{pei2025formally}.
 In this sense, GenAI education requires pedagogical practices that differ from those of earlier computing initiatives, with teachers playing a crucial role in guiding students to navigate both the opportunities and risks of AI.

 Theoretically, this distinction builds on and extends the critical computing education literature.
 Orlikowski \cite{orlikowski1992duality} suggests that technologies are simultaneously shaped by and shaping social practices.
 Our findings demonstrate this duality in practice: teachers not only adopt GenAI tools but also reinterpret their role in classrooms to address equality concerns.
-For example, while HCI and CSCW studies \cite{star1999ethnography,dye2019if} highlight how infrastructural conditions become visible through breakdowns or exclusions, teachers in our study made GenAI’s infrastructural and cultural limitations explicit to students, turning them into teachable moments.
-By positioning themselves as interpreter of GenAI to their students, they shifted GenAI education into a socially situated practice of negotiating educational equality.
+For example, whereas HCI and CSCW research \cite{star1999ethnography,dye2019if} highlights how infrastructural conditions are often revealed only through breakdowns or points of exclusion, teachers in our study intentionally foregrounded GenAI’s infrastructural and cultural limits to students, transforming them into teachable moments.
+They positioned themselves as interpreters of GenAI, making its use a socially situated negotiation of educational equality rather than a purely technical adoption.
+This extends sociotechnical perspectives by showing that teachers not only respond to breakdowns, but actively curate and reinterpret GenAI’s limitations as part of equitable learning practice.

-GenAI education, here we argued, differs from prior computing and AI literacy efforts in two key ways: (1) it opens new potentials for inclusion by lowering technical entry barriers and enabling more diverse learners to participate; and (2) it introduces new types of inequalities tied to usage practices, cultural bias, and relational dynamics that require proactive teacher mediation.
+GenAI education, here we argued, differs from prior computing and AI literacy efforts in two key ways: (1) it opens new potentials for inclusion by lowering technical entry barriers and enabling more diverse learners to participate, as seen in this study and in other CHI studies work with disadvanged learners \cite{han2024teachers, atcheson2025d}; and (2) it introduces new inequalities tied to usage practices, cultural bias, and relational dynamics that require proactive teacher mediation to mitigate widening disparities in different learners’ future AI readiness \cite{long2020ai} and reduce exposure to AI harms \cite{harvey2025don}.
 These differences underscore the need to conceptualize GenAI education not as a continuation of earlier computing curricula, but as a distinct domain where the stakes of equality and social participation are more immediate and more complex.